 A regular practitioner in the field of extradition, Joel has represented both individuals and foreign governments in a number of high profile cases including proceedings against individuals accused of murder, terrorism, war crimes and large-scale fraud.
 Joel has appeared at all levels from first instance hearings to the Supreme Court.

-In the field of general crime, Joel’s wide-ranging practice includes murder, organised crime and serious fraud, as well as appearances in the Court of Appeal and High Court, and judicial review proceedings.
+In the field of general crime, Joel’s practice comprises mostly murder, organised crime and serious fraud, as well as appearances in the Court of Appeal and High Court, and judicial review proceedings.

 - Recent highlights